Accounting Marketing: The Essential Guide for CPA Firms

 - Content strategy — Leverage your firm’s expertise to develop a high-credibility, lead-generating thought leadership platform.

 Branding is an opportunity to differentiate your firm — and many accounting firms miss it completely.
+In fact, differentiation is the top marketing priority of high-growth firms.
 A full branding program consists of three basic components (though different branding agencies might break them down differently):

 - Setting your strategy — Before you tackle your visible brand, you need to lay a strong foundation.
 Do the due diligence to understand your marketplace and define a clear position for your firm that separates you from key competitors.
 If your firm is large, you may need to think about how each practice area will compete, and how each division fits into a larger brand architecture.